Contract Risk and Opportunities

 Internal Escalation Procedure for Disputes

 The initial contract between Span Systems and C-S indicated that if either party became aggrieved, that party had the obligation to follow a specific internal grievance system.
 Citizen-Schwarz, when requesting complete rescission of the contract, was in full violation of this clause.
 Therefore, Span Systems requested that C-S rescind the request for dismissal of the contract based upon this obvious breach.
-Citizen-Schwarz, apologized for the breach, but argued that this is not the root of the problem can you write an essay for me.
+Citizen-Schwarz, apologized for the breach, but argued that this is not the root of the problem.
 Although C-S has a valid point, this has bought Span Systems additional time to save and properly revise the contract.

 The initial contract between Span Systems and C-S allowed only ordinary, minor changes to be requested by C-S. The changes in recent months, however, were anything but ordinary, according to Span Systems.
 Span Systems argued that many of the delays and decreased quality output is due to extraordinary change requests by C-S and requested that this portion of the contract be revised to better compensate and describe the requirements of both parties.
 Although C-S did not agree to the basis of this argument, this portion of the contract is permitted to be renegotiated.
 The different viewpoints of the requirements change from both parties seem to be irreconcilable; however, there are hopes that the contract revisions will provide additional clarity and fairness for both sides.